ultimate271/notes/dastoyevsky/brothers02.08.md

 their heads reverently, and Maximov clasped his hands before him, with peculiar fervor.

+### Fyodor changes his mind about leaving, and reenters, making a scene

+#### Fyodor, changing his mind, decides to make a shameless grand re-entry
 It was at this moment that Fyodor Pavlovitch played his last prank.
 It must be noted that he really had meant to go home, and really had felt the impossibility of going to dine with the Father Superior as though nothing